uparix/react-springboot-archetype/README.md

-# React SpringBoot Maven Archetype
+# React with SpringBoot Bundle Maven Archetype

 This Maven Archtetype creates and builds a react project with a spring boot server backend only using maven build steps.